Search and Compare the Best Clinics and Doctors at the Lowest Prices for Egg Freezing in Cambodia

-Usually, you can go home immediately after your procedure.
 Egg retrieval takes roughly about 20 minutes to finish and you will not need any stitches after the procedure since your doctor will not perform any cutting.
 Just bear in mind that you'll need to plan two separate trips, with the second being timed around your menstrual cycle.

 You can typically go back to your normal activities, including work and exercise within a week of your egg retrieval.
 Your doctor will also advise you to avoid having unprotected sex to prevent unintended pregnancy.

 The whole process of egg freezing may take between 10 to 14 days.
 You may freeze your eggs in the long term even for about 10 years.
-Long term aftercare will not be required.

 Given the time when you are ready to have a child, your frozen eggs will be thawed, fertilized with a sperm cell in a lab and then implanted into your uterus or your gestational carrier’s uterus (if in case).